HBO Max To Begin Streaming In May, Including Original Content

 According to People, HBO Max will cost consumers $14.99 per month and promises to offer around 10,000 hours of content.

-Along with the Max Originals, the service will include all the programming from HBO, third-party licensed content like South Park, Friends and The Big Bang Theory.
+Along with the Max Originals, the service will include all the programming from HBO, third-party licensed content like South Park, Friends, and The Big Bang Theory.
 It will also bring the highly anticipated reboot of Gossip Girl and, as The Inquisitr previously reported, the Friends unscripted cast reunion special.

-HBO Max will also hold titles from Warner Media’s deep library of movies and shows, including The Bachelor and The Fresh Prince of Bel Air, as well as shows from DC, CNN, TNT, TBS, truTV, Adult Swim and more.
+HBO Max will also hold titles from Warner Media’s deep library of movies and shows, including The Bachelor and The Fresh Prince of Bel-Air, as well as shows from DC, CNN, TNT, TBS, truTV, Adult Swim and more.

-According to Variety, Warner Media’s theory with HBO Max is to build upon what is already available at HBO, and lock in a new subscriber base with their big bucket of content.
+According to Variety, Warner Media’s goal with HBO Max is to build upon what is already available at HBO and lock in a new subscriber base with their big bucket of content.

 “Our number one goal is having extraordinary content for everyone in the family, and the HBO Max programming mix we are so excited to unveil on May 27th will bear that out.
-Even in the midst of this unprecedented pandemic, the all-star teams behind every aspect of HBO Max will deliver a platform and a robust slate of content that is varied, of the highest quality, and second to none,’ said Robert Greenblatt, Chairman of Warner Media Entertainment and Direct-To-Consumer.
+Even in the midst of this unprecedented pandemic, the all-star teams behind every aspect of HBO Max will deliver a platform and a robust slate of content that is varied, of the highest quality, and second to none,” said Robert Greenblatt, Chairman of Warner Media Entertainment and Direct-To-Consumer.

 After the late May launch, Max Originals will continue to premiere new content through the summer and fall, including The Flight Attendant, starring and executive produced by Kaley Cuoco; and Expecting Amy, a three-part documentary series that looks into the life of comedian Amy Schumer during her difficult pregnancy.